 The Glyptotek Brings the Secrets of Art to Life with Sound

 Art shouldn’t only be seen.
 Art should heard, felt and experienced.
-The Glyptotek’s new interpretation project, Listen! will provide visitors with an opportunity to ‘listen to the museum’ and enjoy a closer, more innovative, sensory encounter with its works than they are used to.
+The Glyptotek provides visitors with an opportunity to ‘listen to the museum’ and enjoy a closer, more innovative, sensory encounter with its works than they are used to.

-The Glyptotek is packed with impressive statues and paintings by great artists, and tucked away in all of them are marvellous stories we cannot see with the naked eye.
-Using specially-designed audio stories, the Glyptotek will now release those hidden stories.
+The museum is packed with impressive statues and paintings by great artists, and tucked away in all of them are marvellous stories we cannot see with the naked eye.
+Using specially-designed audio stories, the Glyptotek releases those hidden stories.

 Audio art experiences

-Throughout the Glyptotek, there will be 18 different listening stations to whisk you off on sensory trips to ancient Egypt, the Roman Empire and 19th-century Paris.
+Throughout the Glyptotek, there are 18 different listening stations to whisk you off on sensory trips to ancient Egypt, the Roman Empire and 19th-century Paris.
 Learn all about the art, history and architecture of the Glyptotek and get answers to questions you never thought of asking.

 There are listening stations for both children and adults.
 In the children’s listening stations, children will be invited to put on headphones and caress marble, feel the paint on paintings or stroke the bronze from the foundry.
 Meanwhile, adults will be invited to board Emperor Caligula’s floating palaces, to enter the magical world of hieroglyphs or to join Manet for some peculiar absinthe cocktails.

-You can pick up a small LISTEN! guide at the ticket office.
+You can pick up a small guide to the listening stations at the Information.

 The soundscapes are created by the podcast pioneers Third Ear and the sound designer Peter Albrechtsen.